axionyx/axionyx_1.0/README.md

     cd axionyx_1.0
     git checkout mixed_dm

 Configure your compiler.
-You can do so by editing the ´´GNUMakefile´´ in any of the Exec/Test_FDM_* problems.
+You can do so by editing the GNUMakefile in any of the Exec/Test_FDM_* problems.
 To tell axionyx where to find FFTW3, you might want to set

     export FFTW_DIR=path/to/fftw/lib
 To compile one of the test problems run